githubfan23445/pxt-arcade/docs/advanced-stream.md

         "imageUrl": "/static/advanced-stream/A9wx9QwlPXk.jpg"
     },
     {
+        "name": "It takes a bunny to raise a village", "description": "Join Richard, Daryl, Shannon, Joey as we build a crafting game where Thumper the bunny builds log cabins by collecting stones and wood.", "youTubeId": "ePuzNxjySpQ",
+        "youTubePlaylistId": "PLMMBk9hE-SeoHWvTpdezyL9JfF0tocJUT",
+        "imageUrl": "/static/advanced-stream/ePuzNxjySpQ.jpg"
+    },
+    {
         "name": "Radical Level Design",
         "description": "Join Richard, Shannon, and Vivian as they revisit a game they made last week!
 This is a mostly level-design focused stream, but the game ended up being pretty fun!", "youTubeId": "dPpraBYthqI",